Cleated Livestock Trailer Flooring

 The aligned pattern is achieved by lining up our logo in the same direction on each plank.

-The offset pattern is achieved by turning every other plank so the logo is in the opposite direction.
-It’s as easy as that!
+The offset pattern is achieved by turning every other plank so that the logo faces the opposite direction (180-degree rotation).

 Extends the Life of Your Trailer